-Along with the lock, you get two tamper-proof spindles that are also quick and easy to install.
+Along with the lock, you get two tamper-proof spindles that are quick and easy to install.
 These add an extra layer of security.

-Although it's made for two horizontal door handles, you can adjust the width.
+Although it's made for two horizontal handles, you can adjust the width.
 This is so that it can fit French doors of various sizes and styles.

 For locking and unlocking, slide it in and out of place.
-Do take some caution when you use it though as there is a chance that this security bar can scratch up your door handles.
+Do take some caution when you use it as there is a chance that this security bar can scratch up your handles.

 Although the 5 mm steel construction appears well-lasting, the white powder-coated paint may still chip.
 It's questionable then how long this lock can hold up.

 Our Rating: 4/5